-I write a great deal of reviews and review-like content on my blog, but due to the fact that most of the albums I discuss are already heavily reviewed on MA, you will see few of them here.
-For those you do, note my rating system:
+I write a great deal of reviews and review-like content on my blog, but due to the fact that many of the albums I discuss are already heavily reviewed on MA, you will see few of them here.
+In recent years I have come to dislike assigning number ratings to things as subjective as music, but I used to use this rating system:

 100 - Absolute perfection for all, as to be expected

 90-99 - An essential release for everyone who can get their hands on it, nearly absolute perfection for fans of the genre.

 80-89 - Definitely worth obtaining, not entirely necessary.
 Essential for fans of the genre.

 70-79 - Possibly a good purchase, perhaps a mediocre album that has one shining aspect.
 Definitely worth obtaining for genre/band fans, though.

 60-69 - Wouldn't diminish your collection''s worth, but there are better options.
 Probably the best an overt consumer''s potboiler will get.

 50-59 - Mediocre, skip over unless cheap or collecting.

 40-49 - Disappointing, consider ignoring.

 30-39 - In the words of almighty Zoidberg, "Your music's bad and you should feel bad!".
 This is the average radio-ready album, pop song, etc, and about the limit of what I can tolerate or ignore.